 But the chemicals also contaminate the food.

-An estimated 12% of brands have BPA-free cans.
+Only an estimated 12% of brands have BPA-free cans.

 Avoid Using Non-stick Pans